osiris-x11/phalanxlinq/INSTALL.md

 There are several ways to initialize the database using D&B data.
 Choose the one works best for your needs.

-Note: Options 2 & 3 will require setting ACCOUNT_KEY and BING_MAPS_API_KEY in phalanxlinq/settings.py
+Note: Options 2 & 3 will require setting ACCOUNT_KEY and BING_MAPS_API_KEY in phalanxlinq/settings.py.
+ACCOUNT_KEY is the key for D&B Developer Sandbox (https://datamarket.azure.com/dataset/dnb/developersandbox).
+BING_MAPS_API_KEY is the key used for geocoding using Bing Maps (https://www.bingmapsportal.com/)

 ### Option 1: Load static snapshot